straup/parallel-flickr/postfix/README.md

 to set up something like `photos.YOUR-DOMAIN` to account for the fact that the default set up creates a catch-all address for upload-by-email handlers.

+First ensure that your domain is listed in `/etc/postfix/main.cf`.
+Like this:

+	virtual_alias_domains = photos.YOU-DOMAIN
+	virtual_alias_maps = hash:/etc/postfix/virtual

+See that second line?
+It's important.
 In your `/etc/postfix/virtual` file add the following:

 	# replace example.com with your domain
 	example.com anything